 Cons of Uptown Neighborhood

-- Public transit connections not the best (nearest light rail is 15 minute walk)
+- Public transit connections are not the best (the nearest light rail is 15 minute walk)

 Restaurants, galleries, and spacious parks make this one of the best neighborhoods for families and outdoor lovers.